jpeeler/kubernetes/docs/proposals/all-in-one-volume.md

     specifying paths for each item, so that I can have full control over the contents of that volume.

+A user should be able to map any combination of resources mentioned above into a single directory.
+The same available options for specifying the location within a volume for each resource is available with the new single volume as well.

 ## Current State Overview

 The only way of utilizing secrets, configmaps, and downward API currently is